ScottSanford/leaderboard-lurker/README.md

 - Line items are skipped via a RegEx in the `processSoccerMatch` function.

 ### Technical Constraints
-One of the limitiations I encoutered was this program does not run continously (even reaching the end of a file).
+One of the limitiations I encoutered was this program does not run continuously after reaching the end of a file.
 The application will close once the end of the file is reached.
-This is one of the limitations of Node's `createReadStream`.
+This is one of the limitations of Node's `fs.createReadStream`.

 Secondly, while I was not able to test for a TB in file size, I simulated a "larger" sample size with a million line item records.
-To run this, you can run the run the bash script in the repo called `matches`.
+To run this, you can run the run the bash script I created in the repo called `matches`.
 Run these commands:
 ```
-chmod +x ./matches
+> chmod +x ./matches
-./matches
+> ./matches
 ```
-While testing this, I opened up the linux `top` command to show the active linux processes.
+While running the larger sample size, I was curious to see how my local machine would handle this IO operation.
+I opened up the linux `top` command to show the active linux processes.
 After hitting `Ctrl + i`, I was able to witness a consistent %CPU% ~12% & the %MEM ~3.3%.
 This is great if this service needed to run on an instance with other services (maybe on EC2).

+Lastly, another approach I considered to handle large CPU-intesnive input loads was taking advantage of [Node's Worker Threads](https://nodejs.org/api/worker_threads.html#worker-threads).
+While not used in this project, this was considered if I experiencing CPU limits.
+In the end, I ended up settling with just using `fs.createReadStream`, which felt significant for this week's worth project.

 ### Clean Code
 I am using Prettier & ESLint to help enforce a consistent coding style and identify potential errors or issues in code.
 Additionally, I wanted to ensure my project used clean code best practices.
 Here was some of my thoughts while I was building this application:
-1. Capture complicated logic in a very descriptive, self-reading functions or variables.
+1. Capture complicated logic in very descriptive, self-reading functions & variables.
 2. Avoid unnecessary indentation, smartly handle conditional code using if statements at the beginning of functions (prevent the code having to read unncessary lines).
-3. Focus on writing self explanatory code that makes sense to even a junior developer and in case of complex code/logic, document using the comments properly.
-4. Take advantage of writing pure functions, functions that always return the expected output with its inputs.
+3. Take advantage of writing pure functions, functions that always return the expected output with its inputs.
 This makes unit testing much easier!
+4. Focus on writing self explanatory code that even makes sense to junior developers.